Michael S. Tomczyk

 PERSONAL INSIGHTS: MICHAEL S. TOMCZYK

-While this is not exactly a "blog" - I'm including personal insights on a variety of topics, mostly related to emerging technologies and radical innovation topics that catch my interest, the changing role of the university, climate change issues, and perspectives on the future.
+While this is not exactly a "blog" - I'm including personal insights on a variety of topics, mostly related to emerging technologies and radical innovation topics that catch my interest.
+Very often, I often use the reports of my colleagues from the best custom writing service company on https://bestwritingservice.com/ web, since we cooperate very closely in the research of technological processes.

-I did my master's thesis in 2010 on The Paradoxes of Global Warming and it is clear that the debate is settled - as someone with some expertise in this area, I can say that human activity is causing global climate change, and something needs to be done to switch to cleaner energy sources, before we suffocate the planet.
+What I Learned from My Graduate Work in Environmental Studies - I earned a master's degree in Environmental Studies in 2010 and did my master's project on The Paradoxes of Global Warming.
+It is clear that human activity is causing global climate change, and something needs to be done to switch to cleaner energy sources, before we suffocate the planet.
 Think about this: CO2 levels were at 380 parts per million (ppm) when I began my graduate studies in 2007.
 Today, CO2 levels have risen to 400 ppm - at this rate it will only take 30 years to reach 550 ppm.
 Why is 550 ppm significant?
 In the 1970s, researchers studying poorly ventilated office buildings confirmed that workers start complaining about having difficult breathing when the CO2 levels reach 550 ppm.
 That means, in as little as 30 years, we will walk outside in the "fresh air" and we will have difficulty BREATHING.
 This is already happening in some industrial centers in India and China.
 There are MANY dire consequences looming on the near horizon.
 For example, more people will die younger from lung diseases caused by atmospheric pollution and rising CO2 and methane levels.
 It's even possible that humans will evolve into a race of odd-looking, barrel chested creatures with larger lungs that will be needed to breathe the depleted atmosphere we are creating.
 The saddest reality is that China is building a coal fired plant every month or so, so CO2 increases will probably continue no matter what we do to stop burning coal in the U.S. and Europe.
 I support conversion to natural gas and a carbon tax used to subsidize the commercialization of solar, wind, thermal and tidal energy sources.

 Our Ability to Act Collectively - My favorite nonfiction author, Thomas Friedman, told Andrea Mitchell (MSNBC): "We've lost our ability to act collectively."
-This is clearly a time in the history of civilizations to be collaborating, compromising and pooling our best ideas to solve problems.
+This is clearly a time in the history of civilization when we need to be collaborating, compromising and pooling our best ideas to solve problems.
 This is not a time to be bickering, posturing or politicking in Congress or the EU - which to me looks frighteningly like Nero fiddling while Rome burned.
-Rome is not burning, but Rome - the world - is choking on CO2, greenhouse gases, oil dependency, economic imbalances and crises, which need everyone's best efforts to provide solutions...now.
-When the U.S. is between wars, unemployment is low and the economy is booming, we have the luxury of engaging in gamesmanship and political posturing.
-When the crises are daunting and extremely urgent, we no longer have this luxury.
-Too many politicians are fostering and following fractious factional families.
-This is a democracy and unfortunately, bickering, grandstanding and stonewalling are expressions of freedom, but if this polarization continues, it could put our democracy at risk.
+Rome is not burning, but Rome - the world - is choking on CO2, greenhouse gases, oil dependency, economic imbalances and financial crises, which need everyone's best efforts to provide solutions...now.
 Tom Friedman is right.
 We are losing our ability to act collectively.
 Academic research confirms that teams solve problems better than individuals and diversity enhances the process.
 We are weakening our problem solving capability at a moment in history when we need it the most.
 If we don't heed the signs, we suffer the consequences of our actions...or inactions.
+It is a cliche that democratic institutions are most at risk from imploding from internal degradation of the democratice pursuit of compromise and collaboration.
+This is what caused the collapse of the Roman Empire after more than 600 years.
+Today, if anything threatens the American Era it is the extreme polarization and petty bickering in Congress and an "anti-compromise" attitude.
+We live in worrying times.
+Working together is mandatory in a democracy.
+Working separately, at cross purposes, and refusing to compromise or collaborate is a sure path to national decline.

 Lessons from the Mayans - During many visits to the Yucatan - I've explored (as a tourist) the remnants of Mayan culture with awe and fascination.
 During these explorations, I'm always struck by the realization that we Americans really don't have a billion years until the sun burns out.
 The clock is always ticking on our civilization, and how long we keep things going depends entirely on us.
 Unfortunately, as gatekeepers of our own civilization, we've been pretty lousy caretakers.
 Despite the warning signs and lots of historical examples, we still don't seem to realize how fragile civilizations can be.